lmaonator/jellyfin-plugin-runscripts/README.md

 Currently only `PlaybackStart` and `PlaybackStopped` are implemented.

+## ⚠️ Security Warning

+Any user with administrator permissions can install this plugin and use it to run arbitrary commands.
+This applies in general and is not just related to this plugin.

+**Any user with admin permissions can install plugins that can run arbitrary code with the same privileges as the Jellyfin server process.**

 ## Plugin Repository

 Add the repository to Jellyfin under Dashboard -> Plugins -> Repositories.